NitzanNaveh/ChargehoodApp/README.md

 ## 📜 License
 MIT License

-Copyright © 2025 Ofek Amirav.
+Copyright © 2025 Ofek Amirav, Nitzan Naveh and Bar Kobi.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal